 - Add the remainder of the vegetable stock, can of diced tomatoes and lentils.

-- Bring to a boil then cover and reduce to medium low heat and cook for 30 minutes stirring occasionally.
+- Bring to a boil then cover and reduce to medium low heat.
+Cook for 30 minutes stirring occasionally.

-- When you’re ready to serve add the beg of spinach and stir to combine.
+- When you're ready to serve add the bag of spinach and stir to combine.
 It will look like a lot of spinach to add, so add one handful at a time until it is absorbed and combined with the soup.
 Spinach wilts down quickly.
+Serve topped with fresh lemon and fresh chopped parsley (optional).